softwaremill/scalar-conf-website/README.md

     ```

     For talks with **multiple speakers** divide info about speakers with `|`.
-    There is no restriction of how many speakers the talk can have.
+    There is no restriction on how many speakers the talk can have.

     ```
       speaker: Marco Borst | Slava Schmidt